 Stephen has written and lectured widely, has been a visiting examiner at a number of schools of architecture and was until recently the visiting professor at the Birmingham School of Architecture.
 He regularly acts as an assessor for architectural competitions and awards systems.
 He was awarded an MBE for services to architecture in the Queens Birthday Honours List in 1998.
 He received an honorary doctorate in 2006 from the Manchester Metropolitan University for his regional, national and international contribution to architecture and won the Roses Design Award for 'Architect of the Year' in the same year.

-Stephen served as the RIBA's Vice President Membership (Nations and Regions) before becoming President Elect in 2012.
-He will take up office on 1 September 2013.
+Stephen served as the RIBA's Vice President Membership (Nations and Regions) before becoming RIBA President on 1 September 2013.